-All possible flights to Phuket require two layovers, one in Frankfurt, Munich, Vienna or Zurich, depending on the operating carrier.
-A second change of planes in Bangkok is to get to the island.
+All possible flights to Phuket or other destinations require two layovers, one in Frankfurt, Munich, Vienna or Zurich, depending on the operating carrier.
+A second change of planes in Bangkok is necessary to get to your destination.
 Flights to Bangkok only have one stop.

 Business Class Products